uab-cgds-worthey/quac/README.md

 | [Picard's MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) | Determines level of read duplication on bam files |

-### CGDS QC-checkup
+### QuaC-Watch

-After running all the QC tools for samples, QuaC summarizes if samples have passed the QC thresholds (defined via config file [`wgs_qc_checkup_config.yaml`](configs/qc_checkup/wgs_qc_checkup_config.yaml); can be user-configured), both at the sample level as well as project level.
+QuaC includes a tool called QuaC-Watch.
+After running all the QC tools for samples, QuaC-Watch summarizes if samples have passed the QC thresholds (defined via config file [`wgs_quac_watch_config.yaml`](configs/quac_watch/wgs_quac_watch_config.yaml); can be user-configured), both at the sample level as well as project level.
 This summary makes it easy to quickly review if sample or samples have sufficient quality and highlight samples that need further review.

 ## Installation